dukeshovon/odin-recipes/README.md

-# odin-recipes
+# Odin-Recipes

-This will be a short project where i will be showcase a simple website made by me, through HTML and CSS.
+This is a small project where I created a recipe website using HTML.